The Board of Directors

 Ivor Frischknecht has vast energy sector experience and is an expert in the transition of energy markets.
 He serves on the Board of Queensland clean energy generation entity CleanCo and on the Advisory Board of renewable infrastructure investor Elliott Green Power.
 He was founding CEO of the Australian Renewable Energy Agency and was previously a venture capital investor in clean energy.
 He is highly knowledgeable about energy in all Australian jurisdictions and spent a decade in energy and technology innovation in California.

-Steven Neave is General Manager of Electricity Networks for Victoria Power Networks (VPN), a role he was appointed to in December 2015.
-He is responsible for Asset Management, Strategic Planning and Augmentation, Compliance and VPN’s day to day Operations activities.
-Steve commenced his career with VPN in 1989 when it was still known as the State Electricity Commission.
+Steven Neave is General Manager of Network Management for AusNet Services since July 2020.
+He is responsible for Asset Management, Network Engineering and Network Safety across AusNet Services’ three regulated networks.
+Prior to that he was the General Manager for CitiPower/Powercor’s Electricity Networks and a member of its Executive team.
+Mr Neave has extensive experience in the energy sector and a track record of achievement in areas such as risk-based asset management practices, network performance, reliability improvement and capability development.
 He began his 30-year career as an electro-mechanical draftsman, engineer, moving into senior management roles responsible for design and more recently Control and Operations.
 Steven is an expert in Victoria’s electricity distribution system and more widely, operation of the National Electricity Market.

 James Seymour ( Chief Executive Officer )